Paul Hermann (composer)

-Paul Hermann (Budapest, 27 March 1902 – unknown 1944), also known as Pál Hermann, was a virtuoso cellist and composer.
+Paul Hermann (27 March 1902, Budapest – 1944), also known as Pál Hermann, was a virtuoso cellist and composer.

 Career

-Hermann was born in Budapest, Hungary, on 27 March 1902 and came from a Jewish family.
-About his early childhood not much more than an anecdote remains: he was only prepared to study for his piano lessons if for every étude he prepared, he would receive one cent.
-He studied at the Franz Liszt Academy of Music from 1915–1919 and developed close relationships, both musical and personal, with his teachers of composition Béla Bartók and Zoltán Kodály, violinist Zoltán Székely, and pianists Géza Frid and Lili Kraus.
-At the Franz Liszt Academy of Music he studied cello under Adolf Schiffer and composition, first under Leo Weiner, who was also his teacher of chamber music.
-Already during his studies, Hermann was a frequent performer within and outside of the Liszt Academy.
-He started his international cello career at the age of 16, playing as a soloist music venues in Europe.
-Hermann felt that there was no need to finish his studies at the Liszt Academy.
+Hermann was born in Budapest, Austria-Hungary, on 27 March 1902 and came from a Jewish family.
+About his early childhood, not much more than an anecdote remains: he was only prepared to study for his piano lessons if he was paid one cent for every étude he prepared.
+He studied at the Royal Hungarian Academy of Music from 1915–1919 and developed close relationships, both musical and personal, with his teachers of composition Béla Bartók and Zoltán Kodály, violinist Zoltán Székely, and pianists Géza Frid and Lili Kraus.
+There, he studied cello under Adolf Schiffer and composition, first under Leó Weiner, who was also his teacher of chamber music.
+Already during his studies, Hermann was a frequent performer within and outside of the Academy.
+He began his international cello career at the age of 16, playing as a soloist in European music venues.
+Hermann felt that there was no need to finish his studies at the Royal Academy.

-Among the works Hermann premiered or gave notable early performances of as a virtuoso cellist during the 1920s were Frank Bridge's cello sonata in 1927 with Harry Isaacs, and solo cello sonata by Arnold Schoenberg.
+Among the works Hermann premiered, or gave notable early performances of, as a virtuoso cellist during the 1920s were Frank Bridge's Cello Sonata in 1927 with Harry Isaacs and a solo cello sonata by Arnold Schoenberg.

 Hermann taught cello and composition in the Musikschule Paul Hindemith Neukölln from 1929 to 1934.
-However, as the political climate in Berlin changed, most notably for Jews, and became more threatening, he decided to move first of all to Brussels from 1934–1937, and later to Paris from 1937 to 1939, and then on to the south of France.
-He was deported under the Vichy France régime in February 1944 from Toulouse to the internment camp of Drancy, and on 15 May 1944 he was sent to the Baltic States on the Drancy Convoy 73, and was not heard of again.
+However, as the political climate in Berlin became more threatening, most notably for Jews, he decided to move first to Brussels, residing there from 1934 to 1937, later to Paris from 1937 to 1939, and then to the southern France.
+He was deported under the Vichy France régime in February 1944 from Toulouse to the Drancy internment camp, and on 15 May 1944 he was sent to the Baltic States in Drancy Convoy 73 and was not heard of again.